Angela Downey: Inter-county

-In 1987, Downey added a fourth National League medal to her collection after Kilkenny beat Dublin in yet another national final.
+In 1987, Downey won a fourth National League medal, after Kilkenny beat Dublin in another national final.
 Later that year Kilkenny qualified for the All-Ireland final.
-It was an historic occasion as Downey's side were hoping to capture a third All-Ireland title in-a-row, something that Kilkenny had never achieved.
-Cork stood in their way.
-The full-time score of 3–10 to 1–7 gave Kilkenny the victory and gave Downey a seventh All-Ireland medal.
+Downey's side were hoping to capture a third All-Ireland title in-a-row, something Kilkenny had never achieved, Cork was the opponent.
+The full-time score of 3–10 to 1–7 gave Kilkenny the victory and Downey a seventh All-Ireland medal.

-In 1988, Downey captained Kilkenny once again.
-She began the year by winning a fifth National League medal before later guiding her county to the All-Ireland final once again, against Cork.
+In 1988, Downey captained Kilkenny.
+She began the year by winning a fifth National League medal before later guiding her county to the All-Ireland final, against Cork.
 Kilkenny won by 4–11 to 3–8.
-It was Downey's eighth All-Ireland medal while she also joined an exclusive club of player that had captained their county to more than one All-Ireland victory.
+It was Downey's eighth All-Ireland medal and she had captained the county to more than one All-Ireland victory, a rare feat.

 In 1989, Cork were beaten in the National League final to give Kilkenny and Downey a sixth title in that competition.
 The subsequent All-Ireland final was a repeat of the championship deciders of the previous two years.
-Cork were out to avenge those defeats and avoid losing a third All-Ireland final in-a-row, while Kilkenny were hoping to add another consecutive title to their huge collection.
+Cork wanted to avenge those defeats and avoid losing a third All-Ireland final in-a-row, while Kilkenny were hoping to add another consecutive title to their collection.
 The result saw Kilkenny win by 3–10 to 2–6, giving Downey a ninth All-Ireland medal.

-At the start of 1990, the county annexed a fourth consecutive National League title.
+At the start of 1990, the county won a fourth consecutive National League title.
 It was Downey's seventh medal in that competition.
 The subsequent All-Ireland final saw Kilkenny take on Wexford for the first time since 1977.
-Kilkenny dominated the game and a final score of 1–14 to 0–7 gave Downey her tenth All-Ireland medal on the field of play, a victory which made her joint third with Kay Ryder on the all-time list of leading All-Ireland medal holders.
+Kilkenny dominated the game and a final score of 1–14 to 0–7 gave Downey her tenth All-Ireland medal, a victory which made her joint third with Kay Ryder on the all-time list of leading All-Ireland medal holders.